Amadran/Function-Plotter/README.md

 This is of interest to me because I am a BCS student whose prior degree was in physics from SFU.
-While I am no longer going down that route, I still have an interest in math and science, and for a while now I have thought about coding my own version of something like Desmos or Mathematica in terms of their plotting capabilities.
+While I am no longer going down that route, I still have an interest in math and science, and I have had an interest in coding my own version of something like Desmos or Mathematica in terms of their plotting capabilities.

 ## User Stories
 - As a user, I want to be able to define and add math